-Bernardo Santos is one of the most sought-after Portuguese pianists of his generation.
+Bernardo Santos is a Portuguese pianist and President of the World Piano Teachers Association (WPTA) Portugal.
 With performances ranging over four continents, Bernardo has played in venues such as the Casa da Música, Convento de São Francisco, Teatro Rivoli in Portugal, Sala Cecília Meireles, Amazon Theatre and Palácio das Artes in Brazil, Fairfield Halls, Royal Albert Hall and St. James Piccadilly Church in London, National Concert Hall and the Tonhalle Düsseldorf, among many others.
 Santos has been invited to several piano and chamber music festivals all over Europe, South America and Asia.

 As an invited soloist with orchestra, Bernardo had the opportunity to play with the Minas Gerais Symphony Orchestra, Amazon Chamber Orchestra, Vidin State Philarmonic Orchestra, Orquestra Clássica do Centro, Orquestra Filarmonia das Beiras, among others.
 He has played under the baton of conductors such as Antonio Vassalo Lourenco, Bruno Martins, Charles Gambetta, Hilo Carriel, Kira Omelchenko, Marcelo de Jesus, and Silvio Viegas.

 Bernardo complements his artistic career with research on famed Portuguese composers Berta Alves de Sousa and Frederico de Freitas, being responsible for the critical edition and publishing of works by both composers.
 His main object of research now incides on the music for piano by Portuguese composer Ruy Coelho.
 Bernardo gave masterclasses in several universities and music schools in Portugal and Brazil.